ansible/molecule/doc/source/testing.rst

 .. note::

     The functional tests are a work in progress.
 They need better structure and reuse.
+They are also very slow and costly in terms of system resources.

 .. code-block:: bash

-    $ tox -t functional
+    $ tox -e functional

 Run all functional tests targeting the docker driver.

 .. code-block:: bash

-    $ tox -t functional -- -v -k docker
+    $ tox -e functional -- -v -k docker

 Delegated
 ^^^^^^^^^